atoms-ufrj/playmol/docs/commands.md

 message.
 Besides the automatic detection, an angle can also be explicitly created using the [extra] command.

-Angle types are considered as __identical__ if they are defined by the same sequence of identifiers _type-1_, _type-2_, and _type-3_, in either the direct or the reverse order.
-Playmol accepts definitions of identical angle types, which are applied simultaneously to every detected angle that fits into such sequence.
-This is useful, for instance, when the bending potential model is a sum of instances of a given [LAMMPS angle style], each one with a distinct set of parameter values.
+Playmol is able to resolve __ambiguities__ in definitions of angle types.
+When several ambiguous angle types fit to a detected angle or defined [extra] angle, Playmol will classify them according to the number _N_ of wildcard-containing identifiers (_N_ = 0, 1, 2, or 3).
+Then, it will simultaneously assign to the angle all those types with the smallest found value of _N_.
+Multiple assignments are useful, for instance, when the bending potential model is a sum of instances of a given [LAMMPS angle style], each one with a distinct set of parameter values.

-Angle types are considered as __ambiguous__ if, despite not being identical, they can fit to the same detected angle due to the presence of wildcard characters.
-Playmol accepts definitions of ambiguous angle types (or ambiguous sets of identical angle types), provided that they do not have the same number of wildcard-containing identifiers.
-If a detected angle fits to multiple ambiguous angle types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.

 **Examples**:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-angle_type	CH3 CH2 CH2 62.0965 114
+angle_type	CH3 CH2 CH2 harmonic 62.0965 114
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example above, the given attributes will be associated with every detected or specified angle